Advantages of Checkpoint Assays

 - Simple Protocol, Fast Results — Easy-to-run, rapid homogeneous protocol amenable to implementation in multiple labs and high-throughput format for increased efficiency

-- Videos: Novel Cell-Based Assays to Enable Immunotherapy Drug Development for Checkpoint Receptors
+- Knowledge-Based Video: Novel Cell-Based Assays to Enable Immunotherapy Drug Development for Checkpoint Receptors

 - Webinars: Establishing Qualified Bioassays for Checkpoint Receptors to Implement in QC Lot Release: Case Studies on PD-1 and SIRPα